Str1ngerB3ll/btchip-signing-tools/README.md

 python utils/setupMnemonic.py
 ```

-You can back up the mneomonic however you like.
-If you want to restore, run `python utils/restoreFromMnemnonic.py`.
+You can back up the mnemonic however you like.
+If you want to restore, run `python utils/restoreFromMnemonic.py`.
 The restore script also accepts the `--testnet` flag.

 To generate an xpub/tpub for use with services like Coinkite: